 This is absolutely a benefit to Mike having been in grad school for the first 3 years of Gabe’s life.
 There have been a lot of sacrifices, but having him play such an active role in childcare has been nothing short of wonderful.

 With the arrival of our second baby this summer, things get tricky.
 Mike will be doing a full-time internship with inflexible hours and we’ll, um, have a baby.
+I got video baby monitors which was very helpful when the baby came out.

 The options are: